 Mark Lenhart (’94) was formerly a quality control technician with ARM Systems in Cotati.

-Valerie J. Leppert (’87) is an associate professor in the Division of Engineering of the University of California, Merced and a Visiting Associate Professor in the department of chemical engineering and materials science at the University of California, Davis.
+Valerie J. Leppert (’87) is an associate professor in the School of Engineering of the University of California, Merced and a Visiting Associate Professor in the department of chemical engineering and materials science at the University of California, Davis.
 She earned her Ph.D. in materials science and engineering at Northwestern University in 1994.

 Joseph Lingad (’02) is a videographer and producer for the Wall Street Journal in New York City.
 He received certification in film production from the Center for Digital Imaging Arts at Boston University in 2008.